imaantaheri/labeled_traffic_data/README.md

 ## Data Description

-The labeled data can be found in the "Labeled Data" folder.
+The labeled data can be found in the `Labeled Data` folder.
 Data of each location is stored in seperate csv files.
 Each file include columns described in the following table:

 | Column  | Description |
 | ------------- | ------------- |